AdobeDocs/experience-manager-64.en/help/forms/using/html-workspace-overview.md

 In AEM Forms workspace, the default render and submit services, in the default action profile, associated with XDP forms have changed and new services have been introduced.
 For details, see [New render and submit service](/help/forms/using/new-render-submit-service.md).
 To migrate your existing processes, that work with XDP forms, to make use of these services, you can follow [these steps](/help/forms/using/new-render-submit-service.md#main-pars-faq).

-**Mapping Flex Workspace customizations with AEM Forms workspace
+**Mapping Flex Workspace customizations with AEM Forms workspace:**
-**

 The mapping between various types of customizations in both the workspaces is as follows.